Palestine Investment Fund

-The Palestine Investment Fund (صندوق الاستثمار الفلسطيني, PIF) is an independent investment company aiming to strengthen the Palestinian economy through strategic investments, while maximising long-run returns for its ultimate shareholder; the people of Palestine.
+The Palestine Investment Fund (PIF; صندوق الاستثمار الفلسطيني) is an independent investment company aiming to strengthen the Palestinian economy through strategic investments, while maximising long-run returns for its ultimate shareholder; the people of Palestine.
 Established in 2003, it was created by a transfer of assets previously managed by the Palestinian Authority.
 Since January 2009, Mohammad Mustafa has been the chairman and co-president of the company.

 According to one source, the PIF does two internal audits; one from PricewaterhouseCoopers and another by an internal audit unit.
 External audits are undertaken by Ernst and Young, who have independently verified that PIF's financials are in accordance with international auditing standards.
 Furthermore, the State Audit and Administrative Control Bureau audits the PIF's governance and financial systems and, in addition, scores the performance of its internal auditing systems.
 Even further, the PIF is partners with US OPIC, UK DFID, and the World Bank's IFC.

 The fund has signed up to the Santiago Principles on best practices for managing Sovereign Wealth Funds and joined the International Forum of Sovereign Wealth Funds.

 Under Palestinian Authority Prime Minister Salaam Fayyad, the PIF was celebrated for its transparent business practices, but since 2011, it has become involved in funding more and more questionable projects.